 Some of you have suggested that removing the cat from my bed is a mean and heartless thing to do.
 Perhaps this writeup, written by my sister Christine, will make you think otherwise.

 I recommend that this be read by people who own a cat and enjoy their feet intact!

-There's nothing quite like being woken up from a deep sleep by the feel of sharp, pointy claws, spiked through your blanket, digging in to your flesh, (ooh, my favorite).
-Love is painful, very painful, as he kneads your skin to show his appereciation of your time to just pet him...over..and...over...and over...again.
+There's nothing quite like being woken up from a deep sleep by the feel of sharp, pointy claws, spiked through your blanket, digging in to your flesh (ooh, my favorite).
+Love is painful, very painful, as he kneads your skin to show his appreciation of your time taken to just pet him...over..and...over...and over...again.

 Just one last thing.
 I've just discovered something new about my cat.
 He smells like gingerbread.
 (Hmm...)